 Other life insurance locator services

 You pay $75 for MIB’s policy locator service to conduct a search.
 Only the following can use the service: an executive or administrator of the decedent’s estate or a surviving spouse, a child if there is no spouse or estate representative, or closest living relative if there is no estate representative, spouse or child.

 Another service, FindYourPolicy.com will have information about the policy if your relative registered his or her policy with the service.
 Registering your policy is free; the fee to search is $19.95.

 You can also pay $108.50 to The Lost Life Insurance Finder Expert to search for the policy.
 Paul Archibald, a retired insurance professional, runs the service.
-He says he’ll fax 420 life insurance companies on your behalf to find the policy.
+He says he’ll contact 420 life insurance companies on your behalf to find the policy.